Categories

 Tap on the blue link below to see her in action:

-Born to be a musician & a light to the World
+Born to be a Musician & a Light to the World

-5 replies on “My Father’s Autobiography”
+8 replies on “My Father’s Autobiography”

 i am retired at 69 years old.
 Read about the life from 1972 was it?
 I am hard up with money myself, but will try to send some $$ your way some how. might need some info so i can send a check or if it better to send cash?
 Sure hate not helping you but will be praying at least you get all you need from others.
 Love to keep in touch with good folks like you…and love the sermons and you all are so cute and talented!
 May God bless you and all the Jews for if we bless them, He will bless us too!
 And I know for a fact that praising Jesus unleashes miracles.